apresland/autonomous-mobile-robots/README.md

 Skills: catkin workspaces, ROS packages, ROS nodes, ROS launch files, RViz integration, and C++.

 ## 3: Localization
-Use the Monte Carlo Localization algorithm in ROS, in conjunction with sensor data and a map of the world, to estimate a mobile robot’s position and orientation.
+Use the [Adaptive Monte Carlo Localization (AMCL)](https://proceedings.neurips.cc/paper/2001/file/c5b2cebf15b205503560c4e8e6d1ea78-Paper.pdf) algorithm in ROS, in conjunction with sensor data and a map of the world, to estimate a mobile robot’s position and orientation.

+AMCL is a specific implementation of the particle filter algorithm.
+At the conceptual level it maintains a probability distribution over the set of all possible robot poses, and updates this distribution using data from odometry and range sensors.
+The probability densities are represented by sets of randomly generated samples taken in proportion to likelihood allowing particle filters to focus the computational resources on regions with high likelihood.

+The steps of the Particle Filter are:
+* __Re-sampling__: Draw a random sample with replacement from the sample set according to a distribution defined through importance weights.
+This sample can be seen as an instance of prior belief.
+* __Sampling__: Use the prior belief and the control inputs to sample from the distribution describing the robots dynamic system.
+The product of the obtained distribution the prior belief provides the proposal used in the next step.
+* __Importance sampling__: Weight each sample by the importance weight calculated as the likelihood of the sample given the measurements.

+AMCL provides a measure of goodness of fit of the distribution represented by weighted particles.
+It can then dynamically adapt the number of particles in the filter: when the robot’s pose is highly uncertain, the number of particles is increased; when the robot’s pose is well determined, the number of particles is decreased.
+This enables the robot to make a trade-off between processing speed and localization accuracy.

 Skills: Localization algorithms: Kalman Filter and MCL, ROS parameters, ROS packages integration, C++.

 ## 4: Mapping
 Create a automonous agent uses the Simultaneous Localisation and Mapping (SLAM) technique called RTAB-Map (Real-Time Appearance-Based Mapping) using a RGB-D Graph Based SLAM approach that uses incremental appearance based loop closure detection.
 Skills: Mapping and SLAM algorithms, Occupancy Grid Mapping, Grid-based FastSLAM and GraphSLAM, ROS debugging tools, C++.